DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 maintainability.

-As for Tauri itself, it's young and issues are expected but its future looks very bright to me (especially alpha mobile has me excited).
+As for Tauri itself, it's young and issues are expected but its future looks very bright to me (especially alpha mobile support has me excited).
 I am not concerned with this issue because of all the attention and popularity Rust and Tauri have been getting.
 This will automatically be solved given time.

-But it is very clear that Qt is a very mature platform with a well defined API.
+It is also very clear to me that Qt is a very mature platform with a well defined and easy-to-use API.

-Other noteable mentions for Tauri are:
+A few notible mentions for development time with Tauri are:
+- Cross-building is very easy with the Github Action
-- Windows bundle comes with a .msi installer
+  - Windows bundle comes with a .msi installer ready to use
 - Tauri provides an auto updater
 - Tauri is "truly" cross-platform, having support for both desktop and mobile (alpha) platforms
-- Using the system's webview comes with the obvious benefit of bundle size but it might also cause specific problems with compatability (and in general bugs and workarounds)
+- Using the system's webview comes with the obvious benefit of bundle size but it might also cause specific problems with compatability (and in general bugs and sometimes workarounds are needed)
-  - For example: the webview used on linux has a bug where the colorpicker allows transparancy (which should not be the case) which crashes the renderer if picked.
+  - For example: the webview used on linux has a bug where the colorpicker allows transparancy (which should not be the case) which crashes the renderer if picked and this bug does not happen in other webviews.

 ### Native UI components

 Both Qt and Ionic offer native UI components.
 Allowing to easily create a UI which will fit on the end users device's theme.
-They are also adaptive, meaning they will change depending on the platform.
+They are adaptive, meaning they will change depending on the platform.

 Electron and Tauri both don't offer UI components themselves but nothing stops you from using Material or even Ionic in your application.

-In fact, Ionic works well together with Electron and Tauri allowing you to easily keep your design on the desktop as well (no development time was lost for the frontend when integrating Tauri) but also use the plugins when building for mobile.
+In fact, Ionic works well together with Electron and Tauri allowing you to easily keep your design on mobile and on desktop as well (no development time was lost for the frontend when integrating Tauri) but also use the plugins when building for mobile.